What is effective communication? 13 steps to improve it

 According to the often-quoted, popular piece of statistics, 93% of communication is nonverbal — but, this number has also been heavily disputed by experts and proven to be a misinterpreted version of the findings from the original study by Albert Mehrabian, a famous psychologist.

-Regardless of the actual percentage, nonverbal communication is still an important element of many communication processes.
+Still, nonverbal communication is an important element of many communication processes.
+But it’s a form of communication we often overlook because it’s not dominant.

-But, our body language can also communicate messages we do not wish to convey.
-Alternatively, our facial expressions, gestures, and body movements may also be unintentionally misleading — or simply misinterpreted by others, just like the above-mentioned piece of statistics.
+What’s more, our facial expressions, gestures, and body movements may also be unintentionally misleading — or simply misinterpreted by others.

 Proper nonverbal communication is an important step toward effective team communication — and you’ll need to make the effort to properly convey and interpret nonverbal language.